 is a Berlin-based non-profit organization.
 The management board consists of Dr. Nikolai Riesenkampff, Dr. Joachim Riesenkampff and Marie Baronin v.
 Maydell.

 Both families, the Riesenkampff's and the v.
 Maydell's come from the Baltics and have lived in Riga and Tallinn for many centuries until the beginning of World War II.
 Today both families, like most Baltic Germans, are mainly located in Germany.

 The Riesenkampff Foundation was founded to help Baltic children and families with education, food and supplies among other things.
 It supports local organizations with financial and other means.

 The purpose and scope of support is agreed according to the project proposals, then a due diligence is carried out and regular visits are made to verify that the objectives have been reached and funds have been spent accordingly.
 The Riesenkampff Foundation maintains close contact with local humanitarian and social institutions, entrepreneurs and government agencies.

 Who we are:

 Dr. Nikolai Riesenkampff Managing director

-Born in Heidelberg, Nikolai Riesenkampff studied in Heidelberg and Freiburg and holds a PhD in Law.
+Dr. Nikolai Riesenkampff studied in Heidelberg and Freiburg, holds a PhD in Law.
 He started his career by working for Bertelsmann / Lycos in Germany and the USA.
 Afterwards he co-founded the online payment service Skrill, which was later acquired and is currently part of the Paysafe Group.
-Nikolai was also chairman of German football club 1.
-FC Kaiserslautern and founded the Riesenkampff Foundation in 2016.
+Nikolai was also chairman of his favourite German football club 1.
+FC Kaiserslautern and founded the Riesenkampff Foundation.

 Marie v.
 Maydell Advisory Board